w3c/wai-quick-start/source/developing.html.erb.md

 <%= related_issues 151 %>
 {:/}

 Ensure that alternative text for images is added to all informational and functional images.
-Decorative images should have empty alternative text, `alt=''`, or should be included using <abbr>CSS</abbr>.
+Decorative, irrelevant, or redundant images must either have empty alternative text, `alt=''`, or should be presented in <abbr>CSS</abbr> instead of as an img.

 {::nomarkdown}
 <%= learn_more %>